GangadharPanda/SpringBoot-EmployeeManagement/README.md

 The hacker will try login to the portal with these common passwords and see what is the respective encoded value.

-Once she has these encoded value , it can login with all the users who are using these common password
+Once she has these encoded value , she can login with all the users who are using these common password

 **Select * from  User_DB where password In ENCODED VALUE(most commonly used passwords)**

-so all those user are hacked.
+So all those user are hacked.

-Solution : We need an encoding system which gives **different value for same input**.
+Solution : We need an encoding system which gives **different value for same input.
-This creates another issue ...How will we verify an user while login ?
+This creates another issue ...How will we verify an user while login ?**

 There comes another famous algorithm to handle this as well BCrypt